 I'm a happy person and feel great when I'm working on projects that matter to me.
 I have also spent time kind of confused about what I'm doing with my life.
 I sometimes get paralysed by fear of my own ambition and potential success.
 Oh the frustration!

 As a kid I really enjoyed spending time with people.
 Especially people I knew.
-I had big dreams.
-I wanted to be a rock star, a footballer, a painter, a writer, a builder and a shop keeper.
-I spent a lot of time in my imagination, creating elaborate worlds in my head.
+I had big dreams, I wanted to be a rock star, a footballer, a painter, a writer, a builder and a shop keeper.
+And I spent a lot of time in my imagination, creating elaborate worlds in my head.
 As far as I was concerned, anything was possible.
 I wanted to do it all.
 Perhaps everything at once.